datasciencenw/datasciencenw.github.io/pages/about.md

 layout: misc
 ---

-We are a data and decision science company that specialises in discovering elegant, effective, data-driven solutions to problems.
+We are a data and decision science company that provides elegant, effective, data-driven solutions to problems.

+We specialise in the following four areas:

 - Machine learning
 - Data visualisation
+- Package development
 - Decision support

 ## Principles

 Our principles can be summarised by the following four *F.O.C.I*: